valtyr/prisma-kysely/README.md

 Prisma's own client.

-I've been using this combo for a few months now in tandem with Cloudflare's D1 for my private projects and Postgres at work and I couldn't be happier.
-I hope that it'll be as useful to all of you 😎
+I've been using this combo for a few months now in tandem with Cloudflare's D1 for my private projects and Postgres at work.
+It's been a game-changer, and I hope it's just as useful for you! 😎

 ### Config